Last date modified: 2026-Mar-10

 Review results

-After the operation completes, review the resultant filters to ensure that they are indeed boilerplate and not authored content.
-Accomplish this task by using filters along with the Ready to index field.
+After the operation completes, review the filters it created and check that they are truly content you want to filter out, such as signatures or boilerplate text.
+You can do this by using filters along with the Ready to index field.

-To retrieve more filters, the minimum number of occurrences can be reduced.
-However, we don't recommend setting it lower than 100 on a 100,000 document sample, as the results can become more subject to sampling error.
+To create more filters, you can reduce the Minimum number of occurrences.
+However, we do not recommend setting it lower than 100 on a 100,000 document sample, because the results can become more subject to sampling error.
 Consider running the operation across a judgmental sample instead.
-For example, just parent emails, or just Word and PDF documents.
+For example, you could run it across just parent emails, or just Word and PDF documents.